aaronparker/aaronparker.github.io/_posts/2015-08-06-folder-redirection-2015-part-3.md

   * Anti-virus has a big impact
   * Don’t overcommit resources

 Want good user experience for your users with folder redirection enabled?
-You&#8217;ll need to put in the effort to determine the optimal configuration in your environment.
+You'll need to put in the effort to determine the optimal configuration in your environment.